marianadc01/weather-report/README.md

 Besides these functions, we also implemented a class to convert tempertures provided in Celsius degrees in temperatures in both Kelvin and Fahrenheit degrees.

-This project also includes another .py file, called test_project, with the test functions, to make sure the code works properly and a .txt file, called requeriments, with all the Python packges needed for the code to work.
+This project also includes another Python file, called test_project, with the test functions, to make sure the code works properly, as well as a text file, called requeriments, with all the Python packges needed for the code to work.